 Joey van Meesen:

-Studying history, Joey is well known in the World of WW2 buffs.
+Joey is well known in the World of WW2 buffs.
 He’s using social media at his best and has large crowds of followers on his website, instagram, youtube and facebook.
 Joey knows Bob since a couple of years and together they run several facebook projects.
 Joey is also a tour guide in several areas, but the battle of the bulge (Luxembourg area) has his main interest.
 He was invited to join the filmcrew by Myra and that tunred out to be a fantastic choice.
 In 2021 he mad the documentary about the King Size.

 Elco van Berkel: